“Am I dead yet,”…Diagnosed during her high school years, the author decided to keep a personal diary of her confusion,

 There is a remarkable finesse to which Campbell-Fatoki delivers this and the wider societal norms set against women.
 We see how women (like mother-in-laws) are complicit in this.
 This chapter is not written as funny.
 Even as she plays with friends, the fear of her mother’s death is palpable in the child’s consciousness.
 In a fitting climax, a battered woman and her kids take different desperate stands to protect themselves from an abusive man of the house.

-Happy marriages resplendent with mutual love and respect, providing a safe space for nurturing children is possible and do exist.
+Happy marriages resplendent with mutual love and respect, providing a safe space for nurturing children are possible and do exist.

 The Rake and the Wallflower, set in the seventies, details the discrimination people with learning disabilities face in an engaging story about a Nigerian girl who is married off to a man she knows only through a photo in.
 Abuse and restrictions follow as soon as she lands in America.
 Doubly due to the norms of the time that said he could treat his wife anyhow but also because he considered her a retard.